Skip to main content Skip to complementary content

 Experiment configuration panel with selected target and default feature selection

-Experiment configuration panel with intelligent model optimization turned off
+Experiment configuration panel with intelligent model optimization turned on

 Training the experiment